filippeters/espLamp/README.md

 This little sketch is meant to setup a wifi portal to connect them into the main wifi and also setup a connection to a mqtt broker.
 Once that's done, mqtt can be setup on a raspberry pi and add homekit support.

+The intent is to also listen on an udp port for incoming data, to display on the 128 led's.
+If nothing arrived in the last 5 seconds, then fallback to the last mqtt setting.

 ## arduino setup ##
 * install arduino environment